 The Ford F-150 is currently the top-selling full-size pickup truck in the United States.
 It can tow up to 700 pounds more than its rivals and boasts an impressive lineup of engines.
 This truck is more than capable of handling most jobs, but even stronger options are available, too.

-An F-350, the strongest F-series truck, can tow up to 18,000 pounds and comes with a powerful turbodiesel engine.
-A new one costs around $35,000, but you can find cheaper F-350s on the used market.
+An F-350, one of the strongest F-series trucks, can tow up to 18,000 pounds and comes with a powerful turbodiesel engine in certain trims.
+A new one costs around $35,000 for the base model, but you can find cheaper F-350s on the used market.
 However, many consumers have reported problems with the truck in earlier model years.
 Here are some of the biggest issues with the F-350.

 The Ford F-350’s worst model year

 The 2008 edition of the F-350 got the most complaints.
 The most common issue reported involves steering problems.
 There were many reports of accidents caused by the steering wheel seizing up with no prior notice from warning indicators.
 Others said they experienced very bumpy, erratic driving in general.

 There were also issues with the F-350’s engine.
 Many reported their truck’s engine would smoke after attempting to accelerate, and some even shut down while the car was in motion.
 In one case, the engine caught fire.
 Despite the number of incidents, Ford never issued a recall for this specific problem, but the truck had nine other recalls for unrelated issues.

 The Ford F-350’s transmission problems